 Best baby carriers at a glance

-The Cybex Yema baby is worthy of our top spot as the best baby carrier overall.
-It’s elegant and stylishly designed but super practical, too.
-It’s much less bulky than other baby carriers and really easy to put on and take off.
-Our tester found it supremely comfortable to wear and loved that it looks so good.
+Our pick of the best baby carrier is the Cybex Yema baby carrier.
+It’s super elegant and stylishly designed but oh-so practical.
+It’s much less bulky than other baby carriers and it’s incredibly easy to put on and take off – a major bonus for a busy mum.
+Our parent tester found the Cybex Yema supremely comfortable to wear and says she loves how good it looks.

 Best baby carrier overall: Cybex Yema – Online4Baby | £149.95